thingsboard/thingsboard.github.io/docs/devices-library/cat1-solar-bluetooth-gateway.md

 ---
-layout: devices-library-article
+layout: docwithnav
-title: How to connect Cat-1 Solar Bluetooth Gateway to ThingsBoard?
+title: "How to connect Cat-1 Solar Bluetooth Gateway to ThingsBoard?"
-category: Other devices
-connectivity: LTE
-vendor: Lansitec
-deviceImageFileName: cat1-solar-bluetooth-gateway.png
+redirect_to: "/devices-library/ce/cat1-solar-bluetooth-gateway/"
 ---

-* TOC
-{:toc}

-{% include get-hosts-name.html %}
-{% include /docs/devices-library/guides/cat1-solar-bluetooth-gateway.md %}